 Important Trends From This Year’s Admissions Cycle

-GPA tends to be a central factor in admissions, but the rigor of a student’s courses and their activities are also very important in admissions.
-With many applicants reporting a high school GPA in the A range, admissions officers are looking closely at students’ classes and activities.
+Students’ activities are also very important in admissions.
 Colleges tend to favor sustained involvement in authentic interests which results in a leadership role and/or significant impact in that area.
+Applicants interested in STEM should try to find research opportunities in high school.

 If you have questions or would like to learn more about college admissions, please visit Excelsioradmissions.com or click here to schedule a free 30-minute consultation to learn how I can help with your college admissions process.